Loading...

 • V (potential / negative / intransitive) + ように.

-• Goal is a desired state or result, not a direct action.
+• Goal is a desired state, not a direct action.

 (わす)れないように()いておく。